 Cyclists generally board together with the other vehicles.
 This means you need to report to the vehicle check-in.
 From there you may cycle onboard the ferry.
 Usually there will be straps or ropes to the side of the car deck.
 Double check whether your bike is properly fastened - the crossing might be rough.
 Never leave any valuables on your bike.

 Harwich - Hook of Holland

-Stenaline sails daily between Harwich and Hook of Holland.
-There is a train station just outside the terminal building with good links to the rest of Holland*.
+Stena Line sails daily between Harwich and Hook of Holland.
+There is a metro station just outside the terminal building which will take you to the centre of Rotterdam.
+Bikes allowed free of charge out of rush hours.
+From Rotterdam you will find good train links to the rest of Holland.
 You can take your bicycle on Dutch trains outside rush hour.
 You will need to purchase a special bike ticket.
 Folding bikes - as long as they are folded - are considered luggage and can be taken free of charge any time of the day.
 Read more on our page Getting around by rail.